-Please note:- We will continue to livestream a nonpublic weekend Liturgy every Saturday at 4:30 pm (Facebook & website).- Our daily Masses will continue to be livestreamed (Facebook).- Friday Masses will use the Sunday readings and will serve as an alternative to Sunday Mass.
+Please note:- We will continue to livestream a nonpublic weekend Liturgy every Saturday at 4:30 pm (Facebook & website).- Our daily Masses will continue to be livestreamed (Facebook).

 1. Safety and Hygiene in Our Worship Spaces: